MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/video/how-to/set-up-video-assets-mam.md

 ms.topic: overview
 ms.date: 10/24/2024
 ---
 # Set up a Video Metadata for Media Asset Management

+Media asset management (`MAM`) is essential for organizations that handle and process large volumes of video content.
+Although it can be challenging to implement, `MAM` is an effective tool for organizing and storing digital assets.
+Multimodal Intelligence enables you to automatically generate specific metadata for your video assets, such as descriptions of each shot, shot types, brands seen, and more.
+This metadata can be customized to your specific needs by defining the schema.

-In this section of this article, you learn how to create a media asset management workflow with Multimodal Intelligence service.
+In this article, you learn how to create a media asset management workflow with Multimodal Intelligence service.
 You'll call the analyze API with a specific prebuilt model and retrieve the generated metadata and customize the output by defining custom fields.

 ## Prerequisites
 * [**Azure subscription**](https://azure.microsoft.com/free/)